|Title:||Passing Game Coordinator / Football Operations / Creative Design|

 Mooshagian began his coaching career during his redshirt season in 2007, returning to his alma mater San Joaquin Memorial.
 He coached the wide receivers and kick returners, and was elevated to offensive coordinator for the team's final six games of the season.

 Transfer requirements forced Mooshagian to sit out the 2008 season when he attempted to play at the College of Mt.
 Saint Joseph in Cincinnati, Ohio.
 He remained with the Lions, however, serving as a student assistant with the program under Head coach Rod Huber.
 He assisted with the Wide Receivers and the Special Teams Coordinator.

 Mooshagian assisted at Feather River College in Quincy, Calif. in 2009 and 2010, coaching wide receivers for the Golden Eagles.
 In 2009, his top two receivers averaged 21.1 and 22.8 yards per catch, both ranking in the top-5 in the state.
 Feather River played for the conference championship in their final game of 2009 and finished 6-4 in 2010.

 Mooshagian completed his Associate of Arts degree from the College of the Sequoias in Visalia in 2007.
 He earned a Bachelor of Science degree in Physical Education in 2010 from Almeda University.
-Mooshagian resides in Camarillo with his six-year old son Nathan.
+Mooshagian resides in Camarillo with his seven-year old son Nathan.